virginiaramar/SIA_GRUPO5_20242C/TP4/README.md

 - **Pluss, Ramiro** - 66254
 - **Kuchukhidze, Giorgi** - 67262

-## Overview
+## Exercise 2
-This project explores the implementation of a Hopfield Network, which is trained on various letter patterns and tested for pattern recognition accuracy under different conditions, such as increasing levels of noise and repeated trials.
+This exercise explores the implementation of a Hopfield Network, which is trained on various letter patterns and tested for pattern recognition accuracy under different conditions, such as increasing levels of noise and repeated trials.

 ## Instructions